mathquill/mathquill/README.md

 `tree.js` defines the abstract classes for the JS objects that make up the edit tree.

 * A `Node` is a node in the tree.
-* A `Point` is a position between two nodes, or at the beginning or end of a parent node.
-This is used, for example, for the cursor.
 * A `Fragment` is a range of siblings in the tree.
 This is used, for example, for selections.